Wilfred/Minimal-scheme/README.md

 ## Future ideas

-* Compare with other Scheme interpreters written in Python for elegance of approach, error friendliness, perforamnce, test coverage
+* Compare with other Scheme interpreters written in Python for elegance of approach, error friendliness, performance, test coverage